 You’ll be able to sort the list by by user type (influencer, blogger, regular folks ...etc), as well as metrics such as domain authority, follower count and reply-ratio:

 You can export the list into an excel spreadsheet, filter the results and harvest email addresses using a tool like Scrape Box.

 However, I like to use BuzzStream for all my outreach campaigns because it allows me to run a more manual check on outreach prospects and scale more efficiently.

-Generating over 3,000 pageviews via social referral traffic –
+Generating almost 3,400 pageviews via social referral traffic –

 Here is a video that will walk you through my BuzzStream outreach process –